Hans-Holger Albrecht: Business career

 Hans-Holger worked for Daimler-Benz in 1990 and for the Luxembourg-based media group CLT forerunner of RTL Group from 1991 to 1996.
 At CLT, he was responsible for all television activities and for business development in Germany and Eastern Europe.
 He worked on new projects for RTL2 in Germany, RTL 7 (Poland), RTL Klub in Hungary, and Channel 5 (UK), in the UK.
 He was also responsible for the launch of the Super RTL channel in Germany and for the development of CLT's digital TV project, Club RTL.

 He started his career at Modern Times Group MTG AB in 1997 as Head of the pay-TV operations at Viasat Broadcasting.
 In 1999, he was appointed as Head of all of Viasat Broadcasting's operations.

 In April 2000, he was appointed Chief Operating Officer (COO) of MTG.
 He became President and CEO of MTG AB on 1 October 2000, when the Kinnevik Group was chaired by entrepreneur Jan Stenbeck, founder of MTG and telecommunications operators Tele2 and Millicom.
 During his tenure, MTG's sales more than doubled from 5.4 billion Swedish krona in 2000 to 13.5 billion krona in 2011.
-MTG now has free-TV operations in 11 countries and satellite pay-TV platforms in 9 countries, operates the Viaplay Nordic online pay-TV service and its portfolio of 20 thematic movie, sports and documentary pay-TV channels are available in 34 countries across Europe, Russia, the CIS, Africa and the US.
+MTG had free-TV operations in 11 countries and satellite pay-TV platforms in 9 countries, operates the Viaplay Nordic online pay-TV service and its portfolio of 20 thematic movie, sports and documentary pay-TV channels were available in 34 countries across Europe, Russia, the CIS, Africa and the US.

 In November 2012, Hans-Holger became President and CEO of Millicom, an international telecommunications and media company.
 During his time at Millicom he transformed the company into a Digital Lifestyle company developing several new digital products and services.

 He became the CEO of Deezer in 2015 but stepped down in 2021.

 In January 2022, Hans-Holger became chairman of the board of Storytel, one of the worlds leading streaming audiobook services.

 Private life

-Hans-Holger Albrecht resides in London, Austria and Stockholm, and is married with seven children, as many as his sister Ursula von der Leyen, who became Germany's first female defence minister on 17 December 2013.
+Hans-Holger Albrecht resides in London, Austria and Stockholm, and is married with seven children, as many as his father and his sister Ursula von der Leyen, who became Germany's first female defence minister on 17 December 2013.
 Previously she was appointed Federal Minister of Labour and Social Affairs on 30 November 2009 and, prior to that, Federal Minister of Family Affairs, Senior Citizens, Women and Youth from 2005.